vvvm23/albert/README.md

 This repository will contain a PyTorch implementation of ALBERT and various wrappers around it for pre-training and fine-tuning tasks.

+I will use 🤗Tokenizers and 🤗Datasets for tokenization and dataset preprocessing.
+A native Python implementation for this simply cannot compete speed wise.

 ## Repository Structure
 - `albert/`: directory containing ALBERT architecture implementation and associated wrapper modules.
 - `trainer/`: directory containing trainer classes for different language model tasks.
 - `main-TASK.py`: main script to run the task `TASK`.
+- `hps.py`: Hyperparameter configuration file.

 ## Usage
 `TBA`